 Hence all traders need to make sure they learn the basics of the stock market; i.e. support and resistance being at the forefront.

 Trend lines are another advantage of P&F charts.
 Changes in trend are going to dictate how you invest.
 If the trend changes from up to down then you need to know where to invest in a bear market.
 That means the different sectors in the stock market will either be running or make for bad investments.
-Make sure to take our candlesticks patterns and candlestick reversals course if you need more help with candlesticks.

 The P&F chart has a long history.
 Did you know that it came from an anonymous writer named Hoyle back in 1898 who wrote “The Game in Wall Street and How to Successfully Play It”.
 During that time they were only known as figure charts and used numbers to construct it.